Prof-Drake-UMD/INST767-Sp25/Shahrukh_Gizabi/README.md

 # Soccer Data Integration Project

-This project aims to integrate data from three different soccer APIs to create a combined data model for analysis, with the ultimate goal of identifying what stats represent a winning team in the Premier League.
-The data pipeline involves fetching data from these APIs, transforming it, and loading it into BigQuery.
+This project integrates data from three soccer APIs to analyze team performance statistics, primarily focusing on the Premier League.
+The pipeline fetches, transforms, and loads data into BigQuery for analysis, aiming to identify what stats represent a winning team.

 ## Data Sources